LevyAM/cw-sre-test/README.md

 The following endpoints and verbs are supported:

-- `/` - GET - Returns the status of the application.
+- `/` - GET - Returns the values of the environment variables.
-- `/` - POST - Set parameters for the monitoring process.
 - `/rss` - GET - Returns an RSS feed with the status of the endpoints.
+- `/settings` - POST - Set parameters for the monitoring process.

 ## Setup